TUM-Dev/rbg-live/Readme.md

 # RGB-live
-This project was created to redesign the Livestream and VoD website of the [RBG-Multimedia](https://www.in.tum.de/rbg) group ([live.rbg.tum.de](https://live.rbg.tum.de/)).
+This project was created to redesign the Livestream and VoD website of the [RBG-Multimedia](https://www.in.tum.de/rbg) group.
 This project will be available at [live.rbg.tum.de](https://live.rbg.tum.de).
 Major Features include a modern UI with dark-mode Support and a Live-Chat.